ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

         </td>
         <td>
           <strong>Required.</strong> Set to <code>true</code> to enable an
           allowed ip policy.
-Set to <code>false</code> to disable the ip whitelist policy.
+Set to <code>false</code> to disable the allowed ip policy.
         </td>
       </tr>